murraycu/murrayc-tuple-utils/README_build.md

 ## autotools

+murrayc-tuple-utils uses autotools as its main build system,

+### Building from a tarball

-murrayc-tuple-utils uses autotools as its main build system, so you can build or install with the regular configure/make steps.
+You can build or install with the regular configure/make steps.
 For instance:
   ./configure --prefix=/opt/something
 then